☀ ENCORE SCREENINGS ADDED: MAY 14-15-16

 Documentary – Friday 7:00 pm.
 Live Action & Animation – Saturday and Sunday: 4:00 & 7:00 pm.

 SHORTS RUN EXTENDED:

-The encore weekend May 14-16 is modified to request that all patrons be vaccinated and willing to abide by the protocols in Covid-19 Safety section below, but the display of vaccination cards is voluntary, not mandatory.
+The encore weekend May 14-16 is modified to request that all patrons be vaccinated and willing to abide by the protocols in Covid-19 Safety section below.

 PEACE OF MIND SCREENINGS ™ (aka: VAXXER WEEKENDS™):

 The first and second weekends (April 9-10-11 and 16-17-18) are reserved for those who have received the Covid-19 vaccine.
 You will be asked to display your vaccination card for admission.

 OPEN SCREENINGS: The third weekend (April 23-24-25) is open to all healthy patrons, with or without vaccination, willing to abide by the protocols in Covid-19 Safety section below.